utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-cloud-git-repo.md

 1. Select **Connect Repository**.

 > Postman stores your authorized accounts so you can use them to connect to other repositories and services.
-Learn more about [managing connected accounts for cloud-hosted repositories](#managing-connected-accounts-for-cloud-hosted-repositories).
+Learn more about [managing connected accounts for remote repositories](#managing-connected-accounts-for-remote-repositories).

 <img alt="Connecting to a cloud-hosted repo" src="https://assets.postman.com/postman-docs/v10/api-builder-remote-repo-v10-12.jpg" width ="562px"/>

-## Managing connected accounts for cloud-hosted repositories
+## Managing connected accounts for remote repositories

 After you connect an API to a remote repository, other editors of the API must authenticate to be able to contribute to the API.
 Postman will prompt editors to authenticate the next time they open the API.